JiHong88/suneditor/README.md

 editor.onDrop = function (e) { console.log('onDrop', e) }

-// Called when the image is uploaded or the uploaded image is deleted editor.onImageUpload = function (targetImgElement, index, isDelete) {
+// Called when the image is uploaded or the uploaded image is deleted. editor.onImageUpload = function (targetImgElement, index, isDelete, imageInfo) {
     console.log('targetImgElement :' + targetImgElement + ', index : ' + index + ', isDelete : ' + isDelete)
+    console.log(imageInfo)
+}

+// Called when the image is upload failed.
+// If you return false, the default notices are not called. editor.onImageUploadError = function (errorMessage, result) {
+    alert(errorMessage)
 }
 ```